Let His Memory Go 3: Answers

 “Except you said that you feel the need to protect him.”

 “I would have never told you that!” she proclaimed even as she tried to imagine when she revealed that secret.

 “You, sun-stroked, rancid chunk of horse shit, you guessed!?
 You guessed?”

-“Yes and no. It’s pretty obvious how you were so instantly affection toward him.
-But you know our kojinōmi?
-She won’t touch a follower of sunlight.
+“Yes and no. It’s pretty obvious with the way you were instantly affectionate toward him.
+But you know our kojinōmi.
+She won’t tend a follower of sunlight.
+Not in a hundred years.
 And that old bastard we met a year ago?
 He wouldn’t touch us because we were of the night.
 Kojinōmi don’t care for the dead on the other side.
 Sun and moon, that divide always remains.”

 “So, what does that matter?”

 With a grin, he said, “Jìmo has the blessing of both.
 It’s obvious that he is touched by the sun.
 And you also feel that need to protect him, as if he was one of us.”